emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/adm3a-terminal.md

 ## Configuration file

-The following table shows all the possible settings of ADM-3A plug-in:
+The following table shows all the possible settings of ADM-3A plugin:

 |---
 |Name              | Default value        | Valid values          | Description